 Building Together the Pathway Lit by Kindness

-To capture these acts of kindness in an inspiring visual, I am asking each person to place illuminated white paper lunch bags
+To capture these acts of kindness in an inspiring visual, I am asking each person to place illuminated white paper lunch bags,

-four-feet apart near the street and across the front of their driveway, home, place of business and organization.
+four-feet apart ,near the street and across the front of your driveway, home, place of business and organization.
 Each bag should be lit with one flamed tealight candle (brightness) and one electric candle (duration), and weighted with sand.
 With Light Up bags in place by 6 p.m. on Dec.
 24 and remained lit through the night, it would be my hope that those in the community would drive and walk through neighborhoods and join others to observe the visual created by everyone's kind deeds.